On This Page

 Finally, after swerving around a hundred more times or so, we came to the end of the tail.
 We weren’t done yet, it was time to turn around and go back the way we had come, another 11 miles of twists and turns.

 Now, I’m not one to get motion sick, but not long into my second go around the dragon tail and my stomach began to turn.
-I finally had to tell Alex he was either going to have to take it easy on the turns, or deal with me getting sick all over the passenger seat of the bug.
+I finally had to tell Alex he was either going to have to take it easy, or deal with me getting sick all over the passenger seat of the bug.

 I peeked in the back seat, Bocephus was doing great, smiling as big as ever, tail wagging.
 He’s a much better rider than I am!